ONSdigital/ras-secure-message/API.md

 ## `GET /draft/{id} or /v2/drafts/<draft_id>`

 Note V2 uses drafts , V1 uses draft (singular)
 Returns a draft message based on msg_id.
-Note that the reply contains an Etag header , the value of which is a hash of msg_to, msg_id, subject and body .
-This may optionally be passed back to secure message to detect changes in teh case of multiple users editing the same draft ( see drafts put)
+Note that the reply contains an Etag header, the value of which is a hash of msg_to, msg_id, subject and body.
+This may optionally be passed back to secure message to detect changes in the case of multiple users editing the same draft ( see drafts put)

 #### Example JSON Response